MSco/RealPerfectIdling/README.md

 * Cookies are earned from global cps (concerning the reduced cps because of wrinklers)
 * Add missed Golden Cookies
 * Recalculate CPS regarding 'Century egg' from easter update.
 CPS of last save and current CPS are averaged for this.
-* Undo offline cookie calculations of Twin Gates of Transcendence
 * TotalCookies are added to each building (for Achievements like: Make x cookies just from y)